Clouseau (band): 2000–2009

 In 2001, Clouseau released the disco oriented CD En Dans (And Dance); the artwork was designed by Marcel Vanthilt and the title track became a huge hit.
 Whilst the fans were waiting for new material, the two remaining bandmembers presented the 2003 and 2004 editions of Idool (the Belgian version of Idols) on VTM.
 In October 2004 they released the Vanbinnen (Inside) album.

 Since 2002 Clouseau are playing multiple Christmas shows at the Sportpaleis Antwerp.
 These concerts are a huge success with tickets selling out well in advance and each year's series surpassing the previous.
 In 2005, 13 shows attracted over 200,000 visitors in total.
 Due to Koen's Dakar-participation they couldn't add any further dates.

 In 2006 Clouseau performed in Antwerp at the 0110 concerts for tolerance, organised by Tom Barman, singer/guitarist with dEUS.
 At that moment seven shows were added for that year's Christmas stint (Clouseau Speciale Editie).

 The band released their latest CD Vonken & Vuur (Sparks & Flames) in March 2007 with "De Tegenpartij" ("The Opposition Party") being the first single.
 The Dutch release followed a month later.

 Their 20th anniversary was celebrated with the tribute album Braveau Clouseau.

 On 5 December 2008 Clouseau played the first of their Crescendo Christmas-shows.

 In 2009 they expressed their tiredness of Belgian communal tensions in a pro-Belgium song, a novelty in Flemish commercial popular culture.
 They toured across railway-stations and festivals which included their first show in the Netherlands in nine years.

+2010–present

 In 2017 a documentary was aired in honour of their 30th anniversary.